43rd Congress of the Communist Party of Great Britain: Aftermath

-Some traditionalists who opposed the dissolution vowed to continue the communist name and traditions, leading to the prospect of yet another splinter communist party, with possibilities including attempts to link up with existing groups such as the Communist Party of Britain and the New Communist Party of Britain.
+Some traditionalists who opposed the dissolution vowed to continue the communist name and traditions, attempting to establish a separate party or to link up with existing groups such as the Communist Party of Britain and the New Communist Party of Britain.

-Democratic Left, as the successor organisation, inherited both the legitimacy of descent from the CPGB and its physical resources, including substantial property assets.
-However, it faced the challenge of establishing a meaningful role in British politics without the labour movement base or the successful Marxism Today journal that had sustained the party in its later years.
-Despite the clear majority vote to establish Democratic Left, "no more than one third of the remaining CPGB members felt inspired to join it".
+Democratic Left, the successor organisation, inherited both the legitimacy of descent from the CPGB and substantial physical resources, including significant property assets.
+However, it struggled to establish a meaningful role in British politics without the labour movement base and influential Marxism Today journal that had sustained the CPGB in its later years.
+Despite the decisive vote for transformation, "no more than one third of the remaining CPGB members felt inspired to join it".